 - Prevention: To defend against dusting scams, monitor your wallet for any unexpected incoming transactions, no matter how small.
 Using a wallet that allows you to “freeze” or “lock” small, unexplained deposits can also help.
-Stay vigilant and maintain an awareness of the transactional activity in your wallet.
+Stay vigilant and maintain awareness of the transactional activity in your wallet.

 My apologies for the confusion.
 Let’s continue with the next common type of scam:

 4. Clipboard Hijacking

 Clipboard hijacking is a more sophisticated scam that involves malware designed to manipulate the clipboard content of a device.

 - The Mechanism: When users copy their Bitcoin address to paste it somewhere (for instance, when they intend to receive funds), the malware that’s infecting their device changes the copied Bitcoin address to another one that belongs to the scammer.
 If the user doesn’t notice the change and proceeds with the transaction, the bitcoins go to the scammer’s address.

 - Common Practices: Clipboard hijacking is usually propagated through malicious software downloads or phishing links.
 The malware often runs in the background, making it difficult for users to notice any unusual activity.

 - Prevention: Regularly update and run trusted antivirus software.
 Make sure to double-check all Bitcoin addresses when making transactions.
 Avoid downloading software or clicking on links from unknown sources.